maizzle/maizzle.com/content/guides/mailchimp-package.md

           archive.file(`${template.dir}/${file}`, { name: file })
         })

-        // Get a list of files found in `src/images` that have been used in the template const assetsSource = baseConfig.build.templates.assets.source
+        // Get a list of files found in `images` that have been used in the template const assetsSource = baseConfig.build.templates.assets.source
         const globalImages = fs.readdirSync(assetsSource)
           .filter(file => images.includes(path.basename(file)))